-5. To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?
+To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?

 0% of the Fund's investments are in economic activities that qualify as environmentally sustainable under the EU Taxonomy.
-It is acknowledged in the SFDR Regulatory Technical Standards ('RTS') that there is currently no appropriate methodology to calculate to what extent exposures to central governments, central banks and supranational issuers ('sovereign exposures') are exposures to environmentally sustainable activities.
+There is currently no appropriate methodology to calculate Taxonomy-alignment in respect of exposures to central governments, central banks and supranational issuers ('sovereign exposures').
 The Fund only makes investments in sovereign exposures.

-a) Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy6?
+Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy8?